kyma-project/kyma/docs/application-connector/08-02-get-client-certificate.md

 }
 ```

-> **NOTE:** The response contains URLs to the Application Registry API and the Events Service API, however, it is not recommended to use them.
-You should call the `metadata` endpoint URL, which is provided in `api.infoUrl` property, to fetch correct URLs to the Application Registry API and to the Events Service API, and other configuration details.
+> **NOTE:** The response contains URLs to the Application Registry API and the Events Publisher API, however, it is not recommended to use them.
+You should call the `metadata` endpoint URL, which is provided in `api.infoUrl` property, to fetch correct URLs to the Application Registry API and to the Events Publisher API, and other configuration details.

 ## Generate a CSR and send it to Kyma